HannahMDoherty/ChemGAPP/README.md

 | 16 | 24 | Mutantx |

+4- Decide whether you wish to compare mutants to a Wildype within the same condition or compare mutants to themselves in a control condition.

+If you choose `Wildtype`:

-4- Enter the name of the wild type strain.
+Enter the name of the wild type strain.

 This must match the name given in the plate information file.
 E.g. `WT`

+If you choose `Control Condition`:

-5- Optionally enter the name of a Seaborn colour palette to change the colour of the output plots.
+Enter the name of the control condition.

-The default palette is `Spectral`.
+This must match the iris file name after it has been adjusted for the datasets.

+E.g. for `AMPICILLIN-50mM-6_B.JPG.iris` you would input `AMPICILLIN 50mM`.

+5- Select which IRIS phenotype you would like to analyse.
+If size is selected optionally input a maximum conlony size value.

-6- Select how you want the bar plots to be group.
+6- Select how you want the plots to be grouped.
 Either by strain or by condition.

-7- Press Begin!
+7- Select the type of plot you wish to produce; Bar plots or Swarm plots.

+Bar plots will display 95 % confidence intervals as the statistic.
+Swarm plots will display ANOVA significance annotations.

+8- Select your customisation options.

+9- Click `Begin!`

-8- To save bar plot images, right click on the image and select `Save as Image`.
-This will save the image as a png file.
+10- To save bar plot images, click on the `Download image` button beneath the plot.
+This will save the image as a pdf file.

+    * Files will be downloaded to your Downloads Folder

+    * Do not try save an image until all plots are produced.

 ### ChemGAPP GI